 We have a responsibility to our supporters to demonstrate the results of their donations, and it is crucial that we monitor outcomes in order to plan our research strategy and meet the aims of the charity.
 Researchfish enables us to understand and communicate the impact your research is having and the progress we are making in bringing forward the day when all cancers are cured.

-Researchfish is an online system developed specifically for collecting research outputs and is used by over 80 other funding organisations.
-It will provide us with vital information about the impact of our research, ensuring we have a comprehensive picture of the outputs from our entire research portfolio.
+Researchfish is an online system developed specifically for collecting research outputs and is used by hundreds of other funding organisations.
+It provides us with vital information about the impact of our research, ensuring we have a comprehensive picture of the outputs from our entire research portfolio.